sc0ty/grip/doc/INSTALL.md

 ## Requirements
 - C++11 compiler (e.g. GCC 4.8+ or Clang 3.4+);
-- POSIX-compatibile environment (tested on Ubuntu 16.04 and Debian 8).
+- POSIX-compatibile environment (tested on Ubuntu 16.04 and Debian 8) or Boost library.

 ## Compilation
 Assuming above requirements are met